cropgeeks/hpc-help/password-reset.rst

 Password Reset
 ==============

-If you've forgotten your HPC password, you can use the form below to request a new, temporary password.
+If you've forgotten your HPC password, you can use the form below to initiate a request for a new, temporary password.
 When you login with this password, you'll then be prompted to set a new one.

 .. raw:: html